 The KNIME Python Integration and KNIME Deep Learning Keras Integration, as well as other deep learning integrations, are widely used by the Python-KNIME open source community.
 They contain nodes to integrate Python scripts from the configuration dialog as well as deep learning techniques such as Keras and TensorFlow.
 For the purpose of this article, we assume that Python is not yet installed on your system.

-If you already know how to execute scripts of Python and Keras directly from KNIME and instead are interested to find out how to code new nodes and extensions in Python, check out 4 Steps for your Python Team to Develop KNIME Nodes.
+Note: If you already know how to execute scripts of Python and Keras directly from KNIME and instead are interested to find out how to code new nodes and extensions in Python, read: 4 Steps for your Python Team to Develop KNIME Nodes →

 You can find the Python Integration on the KNIME Community Hub.
 Enter "Python" in the search field and filter by “Extensions”, or click straight to the KNIME Python Integration hub page.
 With your version of KNIME Analytics Platform open, drag the Python Integration download icon over to the Workflow Editor.